-Day after day ended the exact same way: me, exhausted and longing to climb into bed… but instead walking around our apartment, gathering the random toys our kids had pulled out, played with for two seconds, and left in the middle of the floor.
+Day after day ended the exact same way: me, exhausted and longing collapse on the couch… but instead walking around our apartment, gathering the random toys our kids had pulled out, played with for two seconds, and left in the middle of the floor.

-For way too long I accepted this as part of my life, one of the responsibilities that came with parenting small children.
+For way too long I accepted this as part of my life, one of the responsibilities that came with raising small children.

 What We Did Next

-So for the next few days, I watched my boys (ages 1 and 3) more carefully, trying to really notice how they engaged with their toys.
+So for the next few days, I watched my toddler boys more carefully, trying to really notice how they engaged with their toys.

 I asked myself—What toys capture their interest for more than a few minutes?
 What toys are dragged around the house and discarded, and which ones do they actually play with?